 BHCC hosts a scenic and challenging traditional golf course designed by Golden Age architect George O'Neil, restored in recent years by Tom Doak.
-The Member rounds average 10,000 rounds of golf annually.
+The Member rounds average 10,000 rounds of golf annually, providing excellent accessibility to the course.
 The Club also maintains top of the line clay tennis courts, pool facilities, and the unique features of platform tennis and skeet shooting along with other summer and winter seasonal activities.
 Considered among the best dining in the area, the Club offers first class culinary options to Membership in both fine and casual dining settings.
 Family has always been at the heart of the Barrington Hills Country Club experience, shown by a myriad of special focused programs for Junior family members throughout the year.

 The current clubhouse was designed by Robert Work, an associate of David Adler, after the original clubhouse was destroyed by a fire in 1930.
 Today, the upper level of the clubhouse is primarily used for events and office space; the lower level includes a Ladies Locker Room and a Men's Locker Room with a private dining area.
 Additional dining spaces include the "Pub" with seating for 26, the "21 Lounge" with seating for 18, the "Grille" with seating for 60, and an outdoor patio with seating for 80.
 The back layout of the Clubhouse was designed so that all the different amenities overlap, integrating the Membership, and further fostering the community atmosphere desired by the founding Members in 1921.